kardiachain/rust-kardia/packages/consensus/README.md

 The process decides a proposal.
 It is triggered by the consensus engine.
 - If the consensus engine already knew a valid block (+2/3 prevotes), use that valid block.
 - Otherwise, it proposes a new block by collecting txs from txpool.
 If the txpool isn't ready yet, it keeps waiting.
 The consensus engine will automatically move to new round if the proposing process is timeout.

+## Process validating proposal
+The process validates a proposal.
+It is triggered by the consensus engine (after receiving a complete proposal).

 ## Process finalizing commit
 This process is seperated from the consensus engine.
 It creates commit and apply block.